-- 365. RAPID GREEK READING.
+365A, 365B.
+RAPID GREEK READING.
 Reading of the Gospel of Matthew, 2 Corinthians, Galatians, 1 and 2 Thessalonians, James, 1 and 2 Peter, Jude, Philemon, 1 and 2 Timothy, Titus, and Revelation.
 Two years of New Testament Greek required as prerequisite.
 Required of all Greek majors.
-Elective, two hours, fall semester.
-Professor Siegel. - 366, 367.
+Elective, two hours, each semester.
+Professor Siegel.

+366, 367.
 THE GOSPEL OF LUKE.
 An analytical exegesis of the Greek text of the Gospel of Luke.
 Lectures, assigned problems, and class discussion make up the method of study.
 The course is open to fourth-year and graduate students only.
-Elective, two hours each semester, 1955-1956.
-Professor Johnson. - 368.
-THE UPPER ROOM DISCOURSE.
-A detailed exeges of the Greek text of chapters thirteen through seventeen of the Gospel of John.
-The method of study will include lectures, class discussion, research, and a paper upon some important aspect of the course.
-Elective, two hours, spring semester, 1954.
-Professor Johnson. - 369.
-NEW TESTAMENT TEXTUAL CRITICISM.
+Elective, two hours each semester, 1956-1957.
+Professor Johnson.

+368. THE UPPER ROOM DISCOURSE.
+A detailed exegesis of the Greek text of chapters thirteen through seventeen of the Gospel of John.
+The method of study includes lectures, class discussion, research, and a paper upon some important aspect of the course.
+Elective, two hours, spring semester, 1956.
+Professor Johnson.

+369. NEW TESTAMENT TEXTUAL CRITICISM.
 An introductory study of the history, material, and method of textual criticism of the New Testament.
-The contribution of the last few decades will be evaluated.
+The contribution of the last few decades is evaluated.
 Elective, two hours, spring semester, 1955.
+Professor Johnson.

-Professor Johnson. - 370.
-THE GOSPEL OF MARK.
-An analytical exeges of the Greek text of the Gospel of Mark.
-In addition, the problem of the origin of the Gospels will be considered.
+370. THE GOSPEL OF MARK.
+An analytical exegesis of the Greek text of the Gospel of Mark.
+In addition, the problem of the origin of the Gospels is considered.
 Elective, two hours, spring semester, 1955.
 Professor Johnson.